 Guests are encouraged to gather in common areas like the spacious outdoor terrace, kitchen, and pool room, and to join together for group outings and free walking tours.
 Looking for the best place to sample local craft beers?
 Ask someone on staff—the young and friendly HI team is a solid resource for finding the best of the neighborhood’s dining and nightlife.

-Amenities: Free Wi-Fi, in-room safes, on-site restaurant, laundry service, multilingual staff, and self-serve laundry.
+Amenities: Free Wi-Fi, luggage storage, guest kitchen, multilingual staff, and self-serve laundry.

 Aloft offers a modern and comfortable choice for travelers hoping to soak up the creative energy of historic Harlem.
 Central Park and Columbia University are nearby, as are landmarks like the Apollo Theatre and Sylvia’s Restaurant.
 As at most of Starwood’s Aloft properties, the aesthetic is sleek and service is professional and friendly.

-Amenities: Free Wi-Fi, 24-hour fitness center, dry-cleaning and laundry service, self-service laundry, pool, multilingual staff, business center, concierge, and kids’ activities.
+Amenities: Free Wi-Fi, 24-hour fitness center, dry-cleaning and laundry service, self-service laundry, pool, multilingual staff, business center, and concierge

 Gild Hall is one of the best cheap hotels in New York for travelers who want easy access to Wall Street, Freedom Tower, and the Brooklyn Bridge.
 They’re all within walking distance of Gild Hall, along with a range of exciting new galleries and restaurants.

 The hotel has an on-site Tuscan restaurant, Felice, as well as an upper-level wine bar called La Soffitta.
 Have a cocktail amid vintage books in the library lounge before hitting the nearby pubs of Stone Street.